Tjhayhay/Bible-Beasts-Project/README.md

 # DevOps Coding Challenge

 Welcome to our DevOps coding challenge!
 This challenge is designed to assess your skills in Docker, CI/CD, AWS, and Observability.
 You will be provided with 4 unique challenges and your goal is to choose 3 and try to complete as many of their tasks as you can or as is applicable.
 While you don't have to complete every challenge, you should be able to speak to a process for how to resolve each challenge in the follow-up technical screening.
 Ideally, you shouldn't spend more than 5 hours on this challenge.
+If you find that the exercise requires more time, feel free to submit your exercise with pseudo-code and descriptions of what you planned to do but couldn’t complete.
+This is a new process for us and we want to hear your feedback/questions if you have them.

 ## The Story